drmlbrt/Kakapo/README.md

 - python 3+
 - pip3
 - install the scripts modules (readable on the top)
+- Needed modules:
+    Connecting to Devices: NetMiko and Napalm
 - I use PyCharm for scripting

 Testing: